lxqt/lxqt-panel/README.md

 ### Binary packages

-Official binary packages are provided by all major Linux distributions like Arch Linux, Debian (as of Debian stretch only), Fedora and openSUSE.
+Official binary packages are provided by all major Linux and BSD distributions.
 Just use your package manager to search for string  `lxqt-panel`.

 ## Configuration, Usage